 Patients who might wish to consult directly with the pathologists for advice regarding an oral and maxillofacial pathology issue may do so, but in most cases it will be necessary for the doctors to examine the patient involved along with relevant radiographs (X-rays) and microscopic slides before an opinion on a case will be possible.

 The pathologists encourage any practitioner with a question or concern related to oral and maxillofacial pathology to communicate directly with them; the doctors are happy to discuss cases or answer questions related to diagnosis or management of oral disease.
 Telephone or email consultations by the doctors with other health professionals are always free of charge.

 The Division of Oral & Maxillofacial Pathology also teaches oral pathology at every level, from hygienist, dental student, post-doctoral trainees, generalists, and specialists in medicine and dentistry who are seeking continuing education.
 The department continually runs both formal and informal teaching exercises for all of these groups.
 We believe effective teaching is both a science and art, and that teachers must study and practice teaching as well as the subject matter of their discipline in order to achieve excellence.
-Professional organizations outside of the Boston University community are encouraged to contact Dr. Gallagher directly to arrange for presentations on topics in oral and maxillofacial pathology.
+Professional organizations outside of the Boston University community are encouraged to contact the faculty directly to arrange for presentations on topics in oral and maxillofacial pathology.